7 situations

 Downtown St. Paul

 A French bistro across from Rice Park.
-Old-school, warm, the kind of place that exists for exactly this purpose.
+White tablecloths, a raw bar, escargot, frites that arrive in a paper cone.
+Old-school in the warmest way.
+The kind of place that exists for exactly this purpose, and has for twenty years.

 4. A nightcap